Elephant keepers and elephant orphans in Zambia

 #

-Elephant conservation in Zambia
+Elephant conservation in Lusaka

 As a volunteer in this species conservation project you will get the chance to make a valuable contribution to the protection of orphaned elephants and, at the same time, to discover Zambia’s fascinating culture and biodiversity up close.